plone/training/angular.rst

 Enable comments
 ***************

-We want to allow visitor to post comments about the talks.
+We want to allow visitors to post comments about the talks.

 In the Plone backend, in :menuselection:`Site Setup --> Discussion`, we activate comments globally and we allow anonymous comments.
-And in :menuselection:`Site Setup --> Content types`, we select the Talk type, and we allow comments.
+And in :menuselection:`Site Setup --> Content Settings`, we select the Talk type, and we allow comments.

 Now in ``src/app/talk/talk.component.html`` we just append: